nicolasguasca1/batch_send_script/README.md

+-> SCROLL TO THE BOTTOM FOR CUSTOM INSTRUCTIONS:

 # Send emails with the Gmail API for python

 This repo provides a one-line python functionality to send the same email to a list of recipients using the [Gmail API](https://developers.google.com/gmail/api/guides).
 This readme provides step-by-step instructions on how to configure the files in this repo so that the email message is tailored to your needs.